14 Sep Special Circumstances for Seeking Legitimation

 Legitimation and DFCS

 If a Mother loses custody of her children due to a DFCS investigation, the biological father may need to intervene in the case to get custody of the children.
-In this instance, the agency is conducts an investigation to determine the availability of biological relatives for the children as a placement option, to avoid the children being placed in a foster care setting.
+In this instance, the agency is conducting an investigation to determine the availability of biological relatives for the children as a placement option, to avoid the children being placed in a foster care setting.
 In this instance, the father may legitimate the children through Juvenile court, and become a placement option for the children.

 The challenge in DFCS cases is when the father is not registered with the Punitive Father Registry or has not signed the birth certificate for the child.
 In this instance, the only way that a father will know of a pending Juvenile Court case is if the mother informs them, or his identity is discovered by the DFCS workers or Juvenile court.
 A legitimation petition may be filed in the juvenile court of the county in which a dependency proceeding regarding the child is pending.
 O.C.G.A. §§ 15-11-28(e) and 19-7-22